Nexsign/NexsignSharedDeviceDemo/README.md

   * User : Registered user can sign-in on the registered devices
 * Apply new released libraries of Nexsign V2.1.1
   * support face/voice/face&voice authenticators for shared devices
-* Support the shared device features among same mobile OS, not heterogeneous mobile OS
+* Biometric templates are not compatible between Android and iOS platforms.

 ## Feedback or Issue
 [Nexsign Shared Device Demo Issue](https://github.com/Nexsign/NexsignSharedDeviceDemo/issues)